"

 • The next video is longer and provides more detail to HTML, CSS, and Javascript.

 • Each browser may have slightly different options available.
-It is important to know what the browser offers and what capabilities you desire.
+Knowing what the browser offers and what capabilities you desire is essential.
 Browser tools can play a part in your decision.
-Examples of tools on some of the top browsers include: Save passwords and./or sync passwords, bookmarking, tabs, voice-reading of websites, etc. Chrome offers extensions, which are small programs that add new features to your browser and personalize your browsing experience.
+Examples of tools on some of the top browsers include saving passwords and/or syncing passwords, bookmarking, tabs, voice-reading of websites, etc. Chrome offers extensions and tiny programs that add new features to your browser and personalize your browsing experience.

 Many different types of browsers exist.
 As long as the computer meets the browser requirements, a computer can have more than one browser installed.
 A list of the most common Internet browsers is listed below: